desmonHak/DictBlend/README.md

-# DictBlend - A Dictionary Creation Toolkit
+# DictBlend - A Dictionary Toolkit

-DictBlend is a powerful Python script that empowers security professionals with a versatile set of tools for dictionary creation.
+DictBlend is a powerful Python script that empowers security professionals with a versatile set of tools for social dictionary creation.
 Designed to enhance security awareness assessments, this toolkit offers a range of features, including word permutation, questionnaire-based data collection, custom word combination generation, and alphabet wordlist creation.

 ## Table of Contents